-Netanyahu then appointed, in 2013, Gilad Erdan as the in-coming communication minister.
-Erdan took Netanyahu’s command – ‘be Cakhlons’ – into two arenas: the abolition of the TV and radio toll by an overall reform of the IPB which was supposed to make it into an independent, professional agent; and the split of channel 2 – to increase the competition within the monopoly of the commercial TV news agent.
-Both reforms were in the spirit of neoliberal Netanyahu – competition and market-oriented approach with reducing taxes on the citizens.
-Both were put on halt by Netanyahu with different degrees of success.
-The thrust of the Landes report (2014) was to disconnect the IPB from the political realm, appoint a judge as its man in charge and let it be a professional executing agency.
-Netanyahu was supportive of the reform throughout the process, pending on his vision that the new news corporate would be a fresh start and an opportunity to build it in his own image: new council, new chief editor, new newsroom.
-Netanyahu said, in 2016, that he objects to the establishment of the corporate KAN and that “it slipped away from me in Tzuk Etan” (the Gaza military operation).
-He has then feverously acted to abolish the new corporate, then to defer its opening and then to split it so that the news broadcast agency would be under the minister’s supervision.
-The justification for this line he gave the journalists an hypothesis: “what if all the people in the corporate are with Breaking Silence”?
-Meaning belong to the left.
-Netanyahu’s inability to control the appointments of the independent new news corporate was the reason for his fierce struggle for its abolition before it was even established.
-A confirmation that this was the main argument coming from Balfour, was given by his wife Sara at her investigation.
-She disclosed to the police officer: “Erdan went behind Netanyahu’s back and led him in lies and deceit to establish the left corporation of Noni Mozes.”
+In 2013, Netanyahu appointed Gilad Erdan as the new communications minister.
+Erdan applied Netanyahu’s directive – “be Kahlons” – in two arenas: 1) canceling the TV and radio tax as part of an overall reform of the IBA designed to turn it into an independent, professional agent; and 2) splitting up Channel 2 to create competition in the commercial TV market.
+Both reforms were in the spirit of the neoliberal Netanyahu – competition and a market-oriented approach, while easing the citizens’ tax burden.
+Both were put on hold by Netanyahu.
+The Landes Report (2014) recommended disconnecting the IBA from the political realm, appointing a judge to be in charge of oversight and allowing the IBA to operate as a professional agency.
+Netanyahu was supportive of the reform throughout the process, but envisioned it as an opportunity to build a new public broadcasting authority in his own image: a new council, a new chief editor, a different newsroom.
+When the new broadcasting entity, Kan, failed to meet this vision, Netanyahu explained that it had “slipped away” while he was preoccupied with Operation Protective Edge in Gaza.
+He then feverishly acted to abolish the new public broadcasting authority, then to defer its launch and then to divide its operations, so that the news division would be under the minister’s supervision.
+He justified his insistence on ministerial oversight by asking, “What if all the people in the public broadcasting authority are with Breaking the Silence” [an anti-occupation organization of IDF veterans]?
+Netanyahu’s inability to control the appointments at Kan was the reason for his fierce struggle to abolish it before it even got started.
+In response to questions from police investigators, Sara Netanyahu confirmed that Balfour viewed Kan as leftist: “Erdan went behind Netanyahu’s back and led him in lies and deceit to establish the leftist [public broadcasting] corporation.”